 Prior to semester start Check after Completed Tasks Set date for opening week program meeting with Instructional Administrative Assistant, if not done at end of Fall.
 Typically set for Thursday evening of Opening Week for max of 4 hours.
 Adjunct faculty paid hourly stipend for attendance.
 Attendance for FT faculty is mandatory.
-Start agenda for Program Faculty/Lace meeting to be held during Opening Week (see details later in chart) Review final Spring class schedule Request combining of course sections in Bb; as needed FT Tenured Faculty - Self evaluations due (every three years).
+Start agenda for Program Faculty/Lace meeting to be held during Opening Week (see details later in chart) Review final Spring class schedule Request combining of course sections in Brightspace; as needed FT Tenured Faculty - Self evaluations due (every three years).
 Self Eval found on Infoshare.
-Course Prep: (Faculty Reminders) Faculty to review previous year's course evals and instructor plans and implement plans in said course; on G drive; Secure folder Prepare Bb materials for classes and post necessary items, reset dates, etc. Copy over Bb shell, ensure update of syllabi intro is posted and Grade book is set up for new course.
-Faculty to update Bb grade books for lectures.
+Course Prep: (Faculty Reminders) Faculty to review previous year's course evals and instructor plans and implement plans in said course; on G drive; Secure folder Prepare Brightspace materials for classes and post necessary items, reset dates, etc. Copy over Brightspace shell, ensure update of syllabi intro is posted and Grade book is set up for new course.
+Faculty to update Brightspace grade books for lectures.
 Note: Grade books for labs are part of Excel Workbooks (due to their link to program and gen ed OA data and shared course instruction) and are filed under the G drive; Secure Folder, for a given year.
-Homework completion, lab quizzes and non-attendance are tracked in Bb grade books for labs.
+Homework completion, lab quizzes and non-attendance are tracked in Brightspace grade books for labs.
 Set up new Excel Workbooks for Midterm and Final Practical Examinations (copy, paste and input new names with scenarios to create new workbooks) -on G drive; Secure Folder.
 Place workbooks on lab laptops after assigning students to specified scenarios.
 Issue updated copy of LACE schedule to students; as needed and post on lab bulletin board, along with LACE check off schedule for semester.
-Check Barnes and Noble Bookstore shelves for appropriate number of required texts and syllabi for Fall semester classes Contracts/Class Cancellations: Check after Completed Tasks Review F/T spring load sheets and Adjunct & P/T contracts for final approval.
+Check Barnes and Noble Bookstore shelves for appropriate number of required texts 1 .
+1 .
+1 and syllabi for Fall semester classes Contracts/Class Cancellations: Check after Tasks Completed Tasks Pavious E/T apping load sheets and Adjunct & P/T contracts for final approval.
+Link Review F/T spring load sheets and Adjunct & P/T contracts for final approval.
 Link sent to individual faculty for approval by Instructional Administrative Assistant.
 Upload approved document in Faculty Hub Academic Drop Box.
 LACE contracts submitted (as needed; renewable if employee works consecutive semesters - need to terminate contracts on individuals not working for greater than 2 semesters) Cancel lab sections with too few students (if not already done) - submit changes via schedule change form to Dean's office, as needed.
+Solicatio change form to Dean's office, as needed.